a1v0/london-liste/README.md

 ## To-do

 1. create instructions for forking and editing data structure
-2. add clear instructions about what _not_ to add, e.g. personal data
-3. ensure page titles get updated during navigation
+1. ensure page titles get updated during navigation
-4. create decent home page
+1. create decent home page
-5. make list views clear
+1. make list views clear
   - ensure that section titles and item titles aren't _both_ `<h2>` tags
-6. enable multiple categories per item
+1. enable multiple categories per item
-7. make the list-view short description of each item be the first bullet point, not the long description
+1. make the list-view short description of each item be the first bullet point, not the long description
-8. change the way categories work so that they have a display name.
+1. change the way categories work so that they have a display name.
 Use OOP to achieve this